Minimum wage: Supply and demand model

-According to the supply and demand model of the labor market shown in many economics textbooks, increasing the minimum wage decreases the employment of minimum-wage workers.
+According to the supply-and-demand model of the labor market shown in many economics textbooks, increasing the minimum wage decreases employment among minimum-wage workers.
 One such textbook states:

 If a higher minimum wage increases the wage rates of unskilled workers above the level that would be established by market forces, the quantity of unskilled workers employed will fall.
 The minimum wage will price the services of the least productive (and therefore lowest-wage) workers out of the market. ... the direct results of minimum wage legislation are clearly mixed.
 Some workers, most likely those whose previous wages were closest to the minimum, will enjoy higher wages.
 Others, particularly those with the lowest prelegislation wage rates, will be unable to find work.
 They will be pushed into the ranks of the unemployed.

 A firm's cost is an increasing function of the wage rate.
 The higher the wage rate, the fewer hours an employer will demand of employees.
 This is because, as the wage rate rises, it becomes more expensive for firms to hire workers and so firms hire fewer workers (or hire them for fewer hours).
 The demand of labor curve is therefore shown as a line moving down and to the right.
-Since higher wages increase the quantity supplied, the supply of labor curve is upward sloping, and is shown as a line moving up and to the right.
+Since higher wages increase the quantity supplied, the supply of labor curve is upward sloping; it is shown as a line moving up and to the right.
 If no minimum wage is in place, wages will adjust until the quantity of labor demanded is equal to quantity supplied, reaching equilibrium, where the supply and demand curves intersect.
-Minimum wage behaves as a classical price floor on labor.
-Standard theory says that, if set above the equilibrium price, more labor will be willing to be provided by workers than will be demanded by employers, creating a surplus of labor, i.e. unemployment.
+The minimum wage functions as a classical price floor on labor.
+Standard theory says that, if set above the equilibrium price, more labor will be willing to be provided by workers than will be demanded by employers, creating a surplus of labor, i.e., unemployment.
 The economic model of markets predicts the same of other commodities (like milk and wheat, for example): Artificially raising the price of the commodity tends to cause an increase in quantity supplied and a decrease in quantity demanded.
 The result is a surplus of the commodity.
 When there is a wheat surplus, the government buys it.
 Since the government does not hire surplus labor, the labor surplus takes the form of unemployment, which tends to be higher with minimum wage laws than without them.